CB

 Respondents watch video instructions and questions in BSL on the screen.
 There are no English language requirements.

-Please note that this test is not suitable for users of signed languages other than BSL.
+Please note that this test is not suitable for users of signed languages other than British sign language.

-The test administrator should retain control of the computer at all times.
+The test administrator should control the computer.
 Do not let the respondent operate the video control panel.

 Download the scoresheet and response sheet

-You will need to download and complete these for each test respondent.
+You will need to download, print and complete a scoresheet for each test respondent.

 Download the scoring guide